 Defining the Vertex: The Heart of the Parabola

 The vertex of a parabola is the point where the parabola changes direction.
 Think of a ball thrown in the air.
-It goes up, slows down, reaches a highest point, then comes back down.
+Because of that, it goes up, slows down, reaches a highest point, then comes back down.
 That highest point (or, if the parabola opens upwards, the lowest point) is the vertex.

 Formally, a parabola is defined as the set of all points that are equidistant to a fixed point (the focus) and a fixed line (the directrix).
 The vertex lies exactly halfway between the focus and the directrix, and it is the point on the parabola that is closest to the focus.